-- Across the world, big data sources for healthcare are being created and made available for integration into existing processes.
+- > Across the world, big data sources for healthcare are being created and made available for integration into existing processes.
 Clinical trial data, genetics and genetic mutation data, protein therapeutics data, and many other new sources of information can be harvested to improve daily healthcare processes.
 Social media can and will be used to augment existing data and processes to provide more personalized views of treatment and therapies.
 New medical devices will control treatments and transmit telemetry data for real- time and other kinds of analytics.
-The task ahead is to understand these new sources of data types. - So, what would the healthcare process look like with the introduction of big data into the operational process of identifying and managing patient health?
+The task ahead is to understand these new sources of data and complement the existing data and processes with the new big data types. - So, what would the healthcare process look like with the introduction of big data into the operational process of identifying and managing patient health?
 Here is an example of what the future might look like: